MartianColonist/Excalibur/docs/content/introduction.rst

 Secondly, it is vital to keep in mind that the wavelengths at which electron transitions take place are not quite singular values as may appear in a line list, but a small range centered around those values.
-There are thus many factors that can lead to broadening of the atomic spectra; the two biggest causes of spectral broadening are pressure and temperature, which is why Excalibur computes cross sections at a certain pressure and temperature `NIST <https://www.nist.gov/pml/atomic-spectroscopy-compendium-basic-ideas-notation-data-and-formulas/atomic-spectroscopy-6>`_.
+There are thus many factors that can lead to broadening of the atomic spectra; the two biggest causes of spectral broadening are pressure and temperature, which is why Cthulhu computes cross sections at a certain pressure and temperature `NIST <https://www.nist.gov/pml/atomic-spectroscopy-compendium-basic-ideas-notation-data-and-formulas/atomic-spectroscopy-6>`_.

 Cross sections are used extensively, especially in atmospheric and climate science.
 Their most prominent purpose in astronomy